kallakata/k8s_cli/README.md

 # A Kubernetes CLI parser with pretty output

 A full fledged Kubernetes CLI.
-As of now, it can parse _Pods, Namespaces, Clusters_ and _metadata._ Output can be customized, default is with a prompt and table
+As of now, it can parse _Pods, Namespaces, Clusters_ and _metadata._ Output can be customized, default is with a prompt and table.

 **More features TBD.**